 On Oct.
 7th, hundreds of Hamas militants broke through Israel's security barrier with Gaza and carried out a brutal rampage through towns and kibbutzim near the border: approximately 1,200 Israelis were murdered and about 240 were abducted into Gaza, including children and elderly individuals.
-It is believed that 129 remain there, not all of them alive.
+No one has any idea how many of the remaining hostages in Gaza are still alive.

 In response, Israel mobilized 360,000 reservists and launched a ground offensive aimed at wiping out Hamas.
-According to Gaza health officials more than 20,000 people have been killed: a number which doesn't distinguish between civilians and combatants.
+As of July 2024, according to Gaza health officials nearly 40,000 people have been killed: a number which doesn't distinguish between civilians and combatants.

 The region near Gaza which bore the brunt of the attack has for decades been home to many activists who promoted coexistence and greater rights for Palestinians.
-Overall, the population in the "Gaza envelope" was far more supportive of pursuing negotiations for a two-state solution than was the rest of Israeli society-which had moved to the right since the failure of peace talks with the Palestinians more than two decades ago.
-(Source)
+Overall, the population in the "Gaza Envelope" (Otef Gaza) was far more supportive of pursuing negotiations for a two state solution than the rest of Israeli society-which had moved to the right since the failure of peace talks with the Palestinians more than two decades ago.
+Click here to learn more.